Improving Model Fusion by Training-time Neuron Alignment with Fixed Neuron Anchors: Training-time Neuron Alignment for Model Fusion in Federated Learning

 where $\odot$ denotes the element-wise (Hadamard) product and $\eta_l$ refers to the local learning rate.
 By applying FedPFN, during local training, all clients learn in the same effective permutation subspace so model drifts and permutation invariance issues can be relieved.
 Besides, the neuron mask $\mathbf{m}^t$ changes from round to round, so all the neurons can be evenly trained, and it will break the connectivity-accuracy tradeoff observed in LMC (\autoref{fig:lmc:pruning_mask_ratios}).

-\textbf{FedPNU} (pseudo-code in Algorithm \ref{fedpnu_pseudo-code}).
+\textit{FedPNU} (pseudo-code in Algorithm \ref{fedpfn_and_pnu_pseudo-code}).
 In FedPNU, we additionally consider a reversed mask $\hat{\mathbf{m}}^t$ of $\mathbf{m}^t$.
 During training, the clients first train with mask $\mathbf{m}^t$ according to \autoref{equ:fl_pfn} for the half local training, i.e., $\text{int}(\frac{E}{2})$ epochs; then, they train with the reversed mask $\hat{\mathbf{m}}^t$ for the remaining $E-\text{int}(\frac{E}{2})$ epochs.
 In FedPNU, the clients progressively train the networks in a subspace and the accordingly complementary subspace, by which the neurons of local models are more aligned.

-For more discussion about the related works of subspace and partial training in federated learning, please refer to \autoref{app_sec:more_related}.
+FedPNU progressively trains the two complementary subspaces, and it is less sensitive to hyperparameter $\rho$ (\autoref{fig:fl:mask_ratios}), reducing the efforts of hyperparameter tuning.

 We note that FedPFN and FedPNU are lightweight and flexible since they only add a gradient mask before the optimizer's updates, so they are orthogonal to current FL algorithms (especially server-side global model fusion schemes).
 We will show they can be incorporated into existing FL methods for further improving performances.